fedir/fedir.github.com/_posts/2013-06-14-creative-writing-tools.md

 ---
 layout: post
 comments: true
 date: 2013-06-14
- layout: post
 slug: creative-writing-tools
 title: Creative writing tools
 teaser: Stuff I recommend for creative writing
- published: true
 categories:
 - web
 tags:
 - creativity
 - writing
 ---

 When I'm writing I like not to be disturbed by the interface.